Gonna take some time to do the things we never had ~ Toto: Africa

 Should I worry about malaria?

 Some safari areas are designated malaria-free, and seasons affect mosquito activity.
-Kruger is not one of them).
+Kruger is not designated malaria-free.
 Malaria prophylaxis is recommended in a malaria area.
-Your doctor or travel clinic can advise best and latest products, and it’s a good idea to prevent mosquito bites with sprays and creams.
+Your doctor or travel clinic can advise best and latest products.
+It also helps to prevent mosquito bites with sprays and creams.
 In general, lodges provide window screens and sleeping nets.
 They also spray infrastructure with insecticide regularly.

 What about medical facilities in Africa?

-There are very good private hospitals throughout South Africa, though our once-prestigious (think first ever heart transplant, for example) state health facilities are critically under-staffed and under-funded.
-It is, therefore, vitally important to have sufficient travel and medical cover before departing on your travels, to ensure entry to a private hospital, if needed.
+There are very good private hospitals throughout South Africa, though our once-prestigious (think first ever heart transplant, for example) state health facilities are shambolic.
+It is, therefore, vitally important to have sufficient travel and medical cover before departing on your travels, to ensure entry to a private hospital if needed.